leap71/leap71.github.io/coding-for-engineers/6-interfaces.md

 Let's summarize:

-- We can use inheritance and polymorphism to build up a family tree of classes.
+- We can use *inheritance* and *polymorphism* to build up a family tree of classes.
 When we do this, we think of our class as *being a class of the interited type*, in other words, an `Aircraft` *is a* `MovingObject`, and a `Car` is also a `MovingObject`.
 - When we add member variables to an class, we think of them as our object *having a* certain property.
-So, our `Aircraft` might *have* two jet engines.
+So, our `Aircraft` might *have* two `JetEngine` objects.
 It's important to remind ourselves not to confuse this with inheritance.
 We do not inherit our class from a `JetEngine`, just to gain access to propulsion, instead the `JetEngine` is contained in the class as member variable.
 It's easier to not get confused, when there is more than one, like in the case of having two engines.
 So when in doubt, just think of whether your object could, for example, have *two* steering wheels.
 While this may not make sense technically, it immediately clears up that a steering wheel *is a part of your object*, and not a base class.
 - To bundle certain common functionality, without building complex interdependent abstract base classes, we can use *interfaces*.
 Interfaces conveniently package a certain set of functions, which have to be present in the class implementation.
 Afterwards, we can access our class through the interface.
 This is similar to abstract functions, but more flexible.

 And with this, we are done with the basics.
 Next we will build an aircraft.